-Nine killed as powerful quake topples buildings in Albania
+Powerful quake kills 13 in Albania as buildings bury residents

-TIRANA/THUMANE (Reuters) - At least nine people were killed when the most powerful earthquake to hit Albania in decades rocked the capital Tirana and surrounding region on Tuesday, causing buildings to collapse and burying residents under rubble.
+TIRANA/THUMANE (Reuters) - At least 13 people were killed when the most powerful earthquake to hit Albania in decades shook the capital Tirana and the country’s west and north on Tuesday, tearing down buildings and burying residents under rubble.

-Residents, some carrying babies, fled apartment buildings in Tirana after the 6.4 magnitude quake struck shortly before 4 a.m.
+Residents, some carrying babies, fled apartment buildings in Tirana and the western port of Durres after the 6.4 magnitude quake struck shortly before 4 a.m.
 (0300 GMT).

-In the town of Thumane, Marjana Gjoka, 48, was sleeping in her apartment on the fourth floor of a five-storey building when the quake shattered the top floors.
+In the northern town of Thumane, Marjana Gjoka, 48, was sleeping in her apartment on the fourth floor of a five-storey building when the quake shattered the top floors.

 “The roof collapsed on our head and I don’t know how we escaped.
 God helped us,” said Gjoka, whose three-year-old niece was among four people in the apartment when the quake struck.